-Online training courses are due upon receipt of the MLearning email in order to be approved to protocol by the IACUC.
-In-person training, including lectures and workshops, are due within 60 days of assignment in order to remain on the protocol.
+Personnel have initial training requirements to complete when new tasks are assigned in their animal handling details.
+Online training is due within 10 days of assignment in order to be approved to protocol by the IACUC.
+In-person training, including lectures and workshops, is due within 60 days of assignment to remain on protocol.

 Failure to complete any training requirements by the specified timelines will result in a report to the IACUC for training non-compliance.
-Learn more about possible IACUC responses to issues of non-compliance by reviewing U-M’s Policy on Non-Compliance.
+Learn more about possible IACUC responses to issues of non-compliance by reviewing the Policy on Investigating Noncompliance and Animal Welfare Concerns.

 The Unit for Laboratory Animal Medicine also requires additional training to be completed before access to ULAM-managed housing areas can be granted.
 Additional details on these training requirements can be found on the Animal Housing Access page.